The Course Register 1999

 The altarpiece; religious narratives; history, ancient and modern; mythology and allegory; Veronese and secular decoration in Venice.

 Deborah Howard M.A Cambridge, Ph.D.
-Courtauld Institute, FSA, FSA Scot.
-Fellow of St. John’s College, Cambridge.
-Commissioner of the Royal Fine Art Commission for Scotland and Royal Commission on the Ancient and Historical Monuments of Scotland.
-Author of Jacopo Sansovino: architecture and patronage in Renaissance Venice, The Architectural History of Venice
+Courtauld Institute, FSA, FSA Scot., Hon FRIAS.
+Reader in Architectural History and Fellow of St. John’s College, Cambridge.
+Commissioner of the Royal Commission on the Ancient and Historical Monuments of Scotland.
+Author of Jacopo Sansovino: architecture and patronage in Renaissance Venice and The Architectural History of Venice

 Venice’s amphibious townscape; Venice and the East; Ruskin’s Venice; Piazza S. Marco as a theatrical space; the plague and its impact on the city.